Ultimate Quilotoa Guide: Quilotoa Lake + Quilotoa Loop Trek

 In comparison, Quito sits at about 9,350 feet / 2,850 meters.
 Quito is the second-highest capital in the world, after La Paz, Bolivia.

-The Quilotoa elevation means that unless you’re already well adapted to the altitude, you will definitely feel the elevation here.
+Quilotoa elevation means that unless you’re already well adapted to the altitude, you will definitely feel the elevation here.
 You will likely get winded more easily, especially when walking up or downhill, or when you exert yourself too much physically.

+This is something to keep in mind when you’re planning your hikes in the area – you might not be as speedy as you think.
 Even living at an elevation outside of Quito for two years, I could tell the difference when I visited Quilotoa that I was much higher still!

-Plus, this elevation means it can get cold here quickly.
+This elevation means it can get cold here quickly.
 Even when you’re in full sun, you’ll feel the wind and cold here.
 Come prepared with warm clothes, and make sure you dress in layers that you can take off.

 Quilotoa Hike